Sea Moss & Bladderwrack

 What nutrients does sea moss contain?

-Minerals our bodies need, including iron, iodine, potassium, calcium, magnesium, zinc, and vitamins like B2, B9, and C. It's also rich in antioxidants and prebiotic fiber.
+Sea moss may provide minerals our bodies need, including iron, iodine, potassium, calcium, magnesium, zinc, and vitamins like B3, B6, B9, and C. It's also rich in antioxidants and prebiotic fiber.*

 Can sea moss help with skin health and acne?

 Many people report improvements in skin clarity and texture with sea moss use, both topically and internally.
-Its zinc, vitamin A, and sulfur content may help reduce inflammation and support skin cell regeneration.
+Its zinc, vitamin C, and vitamin A content may help reduce inflammation and support skin cell regeneration.*

 Does sea moss boost energy levels?

-The iron, B vitamins, and mineral content in sea moss support energy production at the cellular level.
-Many users report increased energy and reduced fatigue with regular consumption.
+The iron, B vitamins, and mineral content in sea moss may support energy production at the cellular level.*

 Can sea moss help with joint pain and inflammation?

-Sea moss contains anti-inflammatory compounds that may help reduce joint pain.
-Its mineral content, particularly calcium and magnesium, also supports bone and joint health.
+Sea moss contains anti-inflammatory compounds that may help reduce joint pain.* Its mineral content, particularly calcium and magnesium, also may support bone and joint health.*

 How does sea moss support immune function?